-Prerequisites: ENG 82
+Prerequisites: ENG 82 or appropriate course waivers or ACCUPLACER scores

 The legal aspects involved in TANF are the focus of this course.
 It sets forth instructions and principles to workers, for carrying out the tasks of administering TANF.
 This course enables workers to apply their knowledge and skills more professionally toward the fair and efficient administration of the TANF program.